peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-24-sermon-maundy-thurs-Ps-116.md

 ## Sermon

-Beloved in the Lord, we will soon to partake together in the Lord's Supper, Holy Communion.
+Beloved in the Lord, we will soon to partake together of the Lord's Supper, Holy Communion.
-You may be aware that there is a warning in our Epistle reading about receiving the Lord's Supper in an unworthy manner:
+You may already be aware that there is a warning in our Epistle reading about receiving the Lord's Supper in an unworthy manner:

 > **Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty concerning the body and blood of the Lord.
 Let a person examine himself, then, and so eat of the bread and drink of the cup.** [(1Co 11:27‑28)](http://www.esvbible.org/1%20Corinthians%2011%3A27-28/)